Sleep Struggles: What to Do When Your Baby Won't Nap – Tips for Exhausted Parents

 Under Tired

 • Your baby is under tired or ready to drop a nap.
 If we think back to the wave analogy, under tired is like trying to put a baby to sleep when there is no wave at all!
 Getting this sleep pressure just right is going to make naps a lot easier.
 One trap new parents easily fall into is not knowing that awake time increases dramatically in the first 6 months.
-Intially your newborn can only stay awake around 1 hour, and we rush to settle them into a nap.
+Initially your newborn can only stay awake around 1 hour, and we rush to settle them into a nap.
 But this changes week by week and by 6 months your baby can probably stay awake around 2.5 hours between naps, maybe even 3 hours!
 This awake time increase can occur gradually as they get older, or come in a big waves as they quickly consolidate night sleep.
 All that extra night sleep will mean they need less day sleep, and this is only achieved by extending awake times.

 Outgrown their settling technique

 • Over stimulation is a big reason why many babies will not nap or take a long time to settle.
 Sometimes we get into the habit of full assisting to sleep with techniques such as rocking, patting, feeding, walking, and we don't realise these techniques have an expiry date.
 A settling technique, needs to be age appropriate to avoid being over stimulating.
-From 4 months on I find most babies begin to show a tendancy towards being able to settle themselves more and more.
+From 4 months on I find most babies begin to show a tendency towards being able to settle themselves more and more.
 By 6 months most babies find hands on approaches very stimulating and parents will tell me their baby will only allow them to rock them to sleep after 3-4 hours awake time.
-That is they are very over tired, and finally give in to the assisstance.
+That is they are very over tired, and finally give in to the assistance.
 If you're struggling and currently full help your baby to get to sleep, jump on the self-settling train, and gradually remove yourself from the nap time situation.

 Get more help with naps.